The Navigator Method

 - Situation

-- A $70M multi-state professional services company growing 40% YoY.
-The P&L looked healthy.
-Cash was quietly running 30 days behind.
-DSO had crept from 42 to 71 days while everyone celebrated revenue.
+- Growing 40% a year.
+The P&L looks healthy.
+Cash is quietly running 30 days behind, and DSO has crept from the low 40s toward 70 while everyone celebrates revenue.

 - What I changed

-- Built a working capital dashboard owned by finance and reviewed weekly.
-Set explicit DSO targets by customer segment.
-Restructured the payables strategy to align vendor relationships with cash timing.
+- A working capital dashboard owned by finance and reviewed weekly.
+Explicit DSO targets by customer segment.
+A payables strategy aligned to cash timing.

 - What it produced

-- DSO returned to 48 days within six months.
-Working capital gap closed by $4.2M.
-Board meetings started opening with the cash conversion cycle, not the revenue number.
+- DSO pulled back toward the high 40s.
+A multi-million-dollar working capital gap closed.
+Board meetings that open with the cash conversion cycle, not the revenue number.

 - Situation